JohnSharpe/licensed-matches/README.md

 could comfortably be 'dropped in' to the system, but it would be too time-consuming to actually develop.

+There are many aspects of data integrity that would have to be maintained by the Repository implementations.

 - Parallelism (TODO only include if we find time to implement entity creation endpoints)

 It will be assumed that only one instance of this will run and that the client understands